 Reception and Cocktail Party

 Time: 6:00 p.m.

 Sophistication and elegance are the hallmarks of Beacon Hill entertaining.
-Patrons are invited to a Reception at a Beacon Hill home, which delights in this time honored tradition.
+Patrons are invited to a Reception at the home of Barbara and Earl Lewis, which delights in and continues this time-honored tradition.

 In 1885 Dr. Arthur Nichols, his wife Elizabeth, and their three daughters established their family residence at what is now the Nichols House Museum.
 Their oldest daughter, Rose Standish Nichols, noted landscape designer, auther and social activist, became the sole owner of the property after her parents' death.
 Miss Nichols owned and cared for the house from 1933 until her death in 1960.
 As specified in her will, the Nichols House has been open to the public as a museum since 1961.
 The house is a contributing resource to the Beacon Hill Historic District which was listed in 1966 as a National Historic Landmark.